Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Cambridge

-Since Cambridge is home to Harvard University and MIT, it’s one of the most popular areas for students to live.
-However, it’s also one of the most expensive places to live in the Boston area since the demand for housing among students, faculty, and staff is so high.
-The price of rent varies greatly across Cambridge’s four main communities (Harvard Square, North Cambridge/Fresh Pond, East Cambridge, and Cambridge port), but as a general rule of thumb, the average price of rent is generally lower the farther away you travel from Harvard Square, the heart of Cambridge.
+Home to Harvard University and MIT, Cambridge is one of the most popular areas for students to live.
+However, because of its popularity and demand, it’s also one of the most expensive places to live in the Boston area.
+The price of rent varies greatly across Cambridge’s four main communities (Harvard Square, North Cambridge/Fresh Pond, East Cambridge, and Cambridge port).
+Generally, you’ll find that the average price of rent is lower the farther away you travel from Harvard Square.
 The Red Line is the primary route in Cambridge and has several stops near Harvard and MIT that are within a 15-minute walk or less of campus.
-The Red Line travels into Downtown Crossing, which is where students can travel to enjoy the heart of Boston or switch onto another transit line.
+The Red Line travels into Downtown Crossing, which is where students can travel to enjoy the heart of Boston or switch to another transit line.

 Cambridge Average Rent Prices by the Bedroom